5 small items that will keep you toasty!

-- Scull Cap – Add a layer of insulation to your scull with neoprene or fuzzy rubber.
-You loose a lot of heat once your hair is wet or when you are rolling.
+Skull Cap – Add a layer of insulation to your skull with a neoprene or fuzzy rubber cap.
+You lose a lot of heat once your hair is wet or when you are rolling.
 There are many types out there, some cover your ears, some don’t, some have a neck strap to keep it in place some don’t.
 All styles work well it is mostly personal preference.
-This is a ideal extra layer to have as a backup for a friend since it isn’t very big and stows great in the pocket of your pfd or in a drybag.
+This is an ideal extra layer to have as a backup for a friend since it isn’t very big and stows great in the pocket of your PFD or in a drybag.

-- Thermos – Nothing like a hot drink on the water.
-Try a little Chai or hot cocoa with a tablespoon of Baileys for flavor, another favorite is heat up your favorite lemonade.
-Use a thermos that does not use glass as its insulating interior if it is a metal thermos make it a coosy with a old neoprene wetsuit sleeve to keep it toasty.
+Thermos – Nothing like a hot drink on the water.
+Try a little Chai or hot cocoa with a tablespoon of Baileys for flavor, another favorite is heating up your favorite lemonade.
+Use a thermos that does not use glass as its insulating interior if it is a metal thermos make it a koozie with an old neoprene wetsuit sleeve to keep it toasty.

-- Water Bottle (Filter bottles Rock, then you never run out) – If you remember to stay hydrated your body will stay better insulated if your cells are happily hydrated… it makes sense we are mostly made up of water.
-(However on that note, definetly water the plants frequently if you let it build up in your bladder your body will heat it and not you.
+Water Bottle (Filter bottles rock, you never run out of water) – If you remember to stay hydrated your body will stay better insulated if your cells are happily hydrated… it makes sense we are mostly made up of water.
+(However on that note, definetly water the plants frequently if you let it build up in your bladder your body will heat it and not you

-- High Energy Food!
-Yep Chocolate is OK on the water :O) Try a Pro Bar they pack as much punch as a meal.
-My other fall back is a candy bar or Snickers!
+High Energy Food!
+Yep Chocolate is OK on the water :O) Try a Kate’s Real Food bar, they pack as much punch as a meal.
+My other fall back is a candy bar like a Snickers!
 Keep one on hand for you and a friend.

 With these items, you are sure to be more comfortable not to mention popular out on the water.
 Warm paddlers make happy confident paddlers, with a little extra prep you will have lots of awesome days out this fall and winter.
 Happy Paddling -Gigi